-When marketers partner with an outside agency, like nDash, for example, that effort helps them locate elite writers who know how to create materials within your niche.
+When marketers partner with an outside agency, like nDash, for example, that effort helps them locate elite writers who know how to create materials within their niche.
 You’ll find this is especially true if companies have small marketing teams.

 Take Ivy Exec, for example.
 Their five-person marketing team, which includes one full-time content manager, relied heavily on freelancers and used nDash to streamline their content production process. mabl is another example of how leaning on a platform like nDash takes the burden off an already overtaxed team.

-Steps to Take Before Contacting Freelance Writers
+Steps to Take Before Contacting a Freelance Writer

 After finding and curating a list of freelance writers, it’s time to start the vetting process.
 However, you must do a few things before contacting them.
 By following these steps, you’re ensuring the candidate meets your company’s standards.